 WHAT’S THE DIFFERENCE?

-Hiring managers are not very interested in descriptions of your experience or what you learned.
+Hiring managers are not very interested in how you spent your time

 They want to know how you contributed, innovated, and what resulted.
 It is not just about publications (though they help prove your claims) but why were those papers published?
 What did you do and how did you advance the project?